robertmeta/speedtest-cli/README.md

 ## Versions

-speedtest-cli is written in Go and you can choose to just get the binaries from the binaries directory if you want a version that will just work for platform.
+speedtest-cli is written in Go and you can choose to just get the binaries from the bin directory if you want a version that will just work for your platform.

 ## Usage